naimish3199/Classification-of-Crowd-Based-Software-Requirements-via-Unsupervised-Learning/README.md

     ```
 ## Usage

+To compute the MRR and NDCG scores for various embedding techniques, run the mrr_ndcg_calculation.ipynb notebook.

 As discussed in the paper, once we identified the top three embeddings for our dataset, for further experiments we proceed with the top 3 embeddings

 * Embeddings used